DanielAvinoam/TheSubZeroProject/README.md

 ```
   >Because the driver protects the registry key and the chrome process, unloading it should be the first action of the cleanup process.

 Next, the registry key and malicious files are deleted.
 Here we face another problem while trying to delete some of the files.
-There will always be one file that cannot be deleted - the file the we're running from.
-This can be `eventlog_provider.dll` in case of a remote cleanup command from the server or `GoogleUpdateClient.exe` in case of a failure in the loading process.
+There will always be one file that cannot be deleted - the file that we're running from.
+This can be either `eventlog_provider.dll` in case of a remote cleanup command from the server or `GoogleUpdateClient.exe` in case of a failure in the loading process.
 To successfully delete these files we'll need to execute code on a different process, for that we can use the aforementioned PIS injection method.
 The following PIS closes the process with the PID it receives after it sleeps for 3 seconds (to give the client time to send a response to the server), then it deletes both files from the file system, even if only one of them will exist:
 ```cpp
 WINAPI PisStart(struct PisParameters* pisParameters)
 {